tonusp/NaNo2016/A_Book_of_Changes.md

 It was a tragedy that she had been taken, when she was still so relatively young, still might have looked forward to so many expected years of happy retirement, he seemed to be saying.
 God's ways are mysterious, inscrutable, but still we can be sure that he loves his people, ultimately his purposes are good.
 Hildegard was a woman of such faith, such goodness, we could have no doubt about her being now safe with the God she so firmly believed in.

-The platitudes sunned themselves on the sand of Joseph's thoughts, apparently blissfully unaware of the tsunami of rage that was about to break upon them and sweep them out to sea.
+The platitudes sunned themselves on the sand of Joseph's thoughts, apparently blissfully unaware of the tsunami of rage that was rising to break upon them and sweep them out to sea.
 He had believed this stuff!
 Or something possibly like it, very like it perhaps.
 Now the words were hollowed out, empty of all meaning and even of the compassion they were meant to be the containers of.
 Did the vicar really believe them?
 Or was it another article of the faith that was so dead that it needed 'bringing to life'?
 Joseph caught the vicar's eyes, which hurriedly flicked away from his, and thought he saw a flicker of guilt.
 Perhaps the vicar not only knew it was dead.
 Perhaps he was the murderer?

 Somehow the business that had to be done was done.
 The vicar had done his pastoral duty of comforting a bereaved parishioner.
 He had helped the bereaved family 'plan the funeral service'.
 Hymns and readings chosen.
 A family member or members to deliver the eulogy.
 All to be invited to refreshments afterwards in the pub opposite the church.
 All satisfactory.
-The vicar took his leave, venturing to give Youngest Daughter a slight kiss on the cheek, and Joseph an embarrassed and shortest possible manly hug.
+The vicar took his leave, venturing to give Youngest Daughter a small kiss on the cheek, and Joseph an embarrassed and shortest possible manly hug.

 "Well, Dad, I did think you might have been a bit more helpful, a bit more forthcoming.
 We needed you to make some decisions, and I pretty much had to make them all.
 I just hope the others will be happy with them, I think they were what we discussed while they were still here.
 You could at least have given us some idea about whether they were what you want.
 What Mum would have wanted."